 Aircraft Height: 8.1 ft (2.47 m)

-Now that we have all the specs out of the way, let’s jump into what makes the Icon A5 so unique.
+Now that we have all the specs out of the way, let’s jump into what makes the A5 so unique.

-Characteristics of the Icon A5
+Characteristics of the A5

 • Amphibious: Sporting sleek retractable landing gear, the A5 allows for landings and takeoffs from both land and water.
 With its unique landing gear, you can taxi from the ground and into the water prior to retracting the gear and cleaning up the aircraft for a water take off.